 Do energy ratings really make a difference?

 Yes, both on consumer purchasing decisions and encourage manufacturers to improve the energy efficiency and quality of products on offer.
-This allows comparison of appliances not only on the basis of retail price but on running costs over time.
+This allows comparison of appliances not only on the basis of the retail price but on running costs over time.

 Discover more energy efficient tips on Econnex.